techidaily/site-win11-tips/source/_posts/explore-different-ways-to-tailor-windows-11-search.md

  When you run a search, your PC will typically look for files in specific locations, such as in the**Documents** or**Pictures** folders.

  The enhanced search extends the search to other parts of your PC, thereby improving the quality of your search results.
-This is done by[indexing the search results in Windows 11](https://www.makeuseof.com/windows-11-index-faster-search-results/) , which means storing information on these files to make them easily accessible by your PC during a search.
+This is done by [indexing the search results in Windows 11](https://www.makeuseof.com/windows-11-index-faster-search-results/) , which means storing information on these files to make them easily accessible by your PC during a search.

  Usually, it is set to**Classic** by default on your PC; hence your search will be limited to certain prime locations on your computer.
 Turning on enhanced search will change this mode of operation.